 Banner advertisements on Heroes Community pay for the server costs, so keep an eye on them and visit the sponsors that interest you.
 Alternatively, you can become a Supporter for one year by making a $10 donation.
-Supporters receive the ability to browse Heroes Community and Heroes 6 & 7 Wikis on Age of Heroes without banner ads and get an "HC Supporter" badge on their profile.
+Supporters receive the ability to browse Heroes Community and Heroes 6 & 7 Wikis on Age of Heroes without banner ads, and get an "HC Supporter" badge on their HC profile.
 After one year the supporter status will automatically expire and you can restore it by donating again.
 (Please note: supporter donations are non-refundable).

 Being a supporter is completely optional and does not give extra priveleges over non-donating members.
-Supporters can turn off or filter the ads by adjusting the ad setting in their HC profile.
+Supporters can turn off or filter the ads they see on HC by adjusting the ad setting in their HC profile.
 Moderators have full access to ad settings in their profile but cannot become donating supporters - because they already support HC with their work.

 You can become a Supporter or renew your supporter status by donating $10 USD using the button below.
 You will be sent to PayPal to make the transaction and your HC Supporter status will be applied to your account within the next few to several days (the Supporter status will last one year from the time it is applied).